 There is quite a special use-case where one more special component must be involved.
 If you want the session context to be active during HttpSessionListener.sessionDestroyed() invocation when the session times out or when all the sessions are destroyed because the deployment is being removed then org.jboss.weld.servlet.WeldTerminalListener must be specified as the last one in your web.xml.
 This listener activates the session context before other listeners are invoked (note that the listeners are notified in reverse order when a session is being destroyed).

 18.3.1.
 Tomcat

 Since version 2.2.0.
-Final only Tomcat 7 and 8 are supported by Weld.
-By simply adding weld-servlet you get Tomcat integration automatically.
+Final only Tomcat 7 and 8 are supported.